Internal vs. External Knowledge Base: What’s the Difference?

 Retailers

-Online shopping and support are no longer just benefits in the retail industry—they’re expected.
-Using an EKB, retailers can address typical questions and concerns without delaying customer purchase decisions.
+Online shopping and support are not just benefits in the retail industry—they’re expected.
+Retailers can use an EKB to address typical questions and concerns without delaying customer purchase decisions.
 This added value and boost in customer satisfaction will help brands set themselves apart in a saturated industry.

 Whether it’s an FAQ page or an entire blog of content, all the information you contribute to your external knowledge base is consumed by a large audience of current or prospective customers.
 When a customer calls in or emails you for support, you can only help one at a time.
 With an EKB, you can help everyone with a similar problem with a single resource.